Dymatize Elite Fusion 7 supplement review

 - The most expensive when we analyze the cost per 100g of protein

-- The one with the highest total value, that is, the one that you will pay the most when you go to buy it
+- The one with the highest total value, that is, the one you will pay the most when you buy it

 [toggle title=”What is the cost per 100g of protein?” state=”close” ]The cost per 100g of protein is the amount you pay not for 100g of product/supplement, but the amount you pay for 100g of pure protein.

-To have 100g of protein in Elite Fusion 7 you need 191.31g of powder to reach the real 100g of protein.
+To get 100g of protein in Elite Fusion 7 you need 191.31g of powder to reach the real 100g of protein.

-This metric is the best way to analyze the price of a protein supplement, as it is not subject to pre-established doses by the brands and makes the cost uniform across all protein supplements.[/toggle]
+This metric is the best way to analyze the price of a protein supplement, as it is not subject to pre-established doses by brands and standardizes the cost across all protein supplements.[/toggle]

-Only Syntha-6 manages to be nutritionally inferior, and all other supplements in the table are (much) superior to the Dymatize product.
+Only Syntha-6 manages to be nutritionally inferior, with all the other supplements on the table being (much) superior to the Dymatize product.

 It is the most expensive of all the proteins on the list and for no reason.